zacwoll/Airbnb_Clone_Rewrite/README.md

 # Airbnb_Clone_Rewrite
-An experimental rewrite of Airbnb clone, using Zig instead of pythong and Postgres instead of MySQL
+An experimental rewrite of Airbnb clone, using Zig instead of python and Postgres instead of MySQL